kumuluz/blog.sunesis.si/_posts/2017-03-21-kumuluzee-release-2.1.0.markdown

 - Added support for additional configuration parameters for fine tuning the underlying server
 - Various small bug fixes and enhancements

+More details about this release can be found on [GitHub](https://github.com/kumuluz/kumuluzee/releases/tag/v2.1.0).